NickElixir/hightechcan/README.md

 # HighTechCan_11
 HighTechCan Team repository.
 This is our project for CanSat russia.
-Use it for ur own risc.
+Use it at ur own risc.